I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 branch?

-is modified again, and the target value being modified is the same as oldVal
+is modified again in this event loop, and the target value being modified is the same as oldVal

 that was previously added to the changedStates